PaulCoward53/ADW/README.md

 - copy file ADW_INSTALL.sql and execute in oracle instance
 - This will create all the tables, sequences, procedures and packages need for ADW.

----- Vidoe on content is located at : https://youtu.be/3rB5yZ_lyQk
+---- Video on content is located at : https://youtu.be/3rB5yZ_lyQk

 ---- Any problems you can e-mail me at pscoward53@gmail.com